 In the town of Ukiah, restock your groceries, gasoline or fishing tackle.

 Set amidst old-growth pines and larch, the campground provides a perfect location to relax alongside Camas Creek.
-The campground season is weather-dependent and open roughly mid-May through mid-October, weather permitting.
-Sites are first-come, first-served.
+The campground season is weather-dependent.

 Land for this wayside was acquired between 1944 and 1947 by purchase from private owners and Umatilla County.
 In 1956, eight acres were sold to the Pilot Rock Lumber Company.
 This land was previously under lease for a headquarters logging camp, located near the south end of the wayside.
 A number of the tracts were purchased with grazing rights.
 The U. S. Government has reserved the mineral rights in portions of the park.
 The area was acquired to protect the forest stand along the highway, which over the years has been widened for safety purposes.